 As technology continues to change the job market, students are aware that their careers will demand a high level of digital competency.
-As Jisc stated last month: “we know that around 90% of all new jobs require good digital skills”.
+As Jisc stated: “we know that around 90% of all new jobs require good digital skills”.

 As a result of these factors, students have high expectations of how a university will use technology to aid the student experience.
 A university’s digital competency has become an important factor in an HE applicant’s application decision.
 However, not all institutions are getting it right.